 Sounds simple right?
 It is… but it is not easy.

 - Why do you care what people think?

-Well first of all, we are social beings, so we natural care to some extent or another.
-However, more to the point, you certainly can care when dealing with friends and family.
+Well first of all, we are social beings, so we naturally care to some extent or another.
+However, and more to the point, you certainly can care when dealing with friends and family.
 Of course you care!
-They are people you are meant to trust and for whom you care!
+These are people you are meant to trust and for whom you care!
 Allow yourself to care when they hurt you.

 2. Just be mindful of what you care about…

-For example, if I think of the toxic people I know (or have known), it’s no really that I care what they think, because I still do what I want, but I care that they are hurtful!
-I care that they think it’s ok to be this way with me or at the very least don’t think it’s wrong.
+For example, if I think of the toxic people I know (or have known), it’s not really that I care what they think, because I still do what I want, but I care that they are hurtful.
+I care that they think it’s ok to be this way with me or that, at the very least, they don’t think it’s wrong.
 OR perhaps they do, but they have so little respect for themselves and me that they don’t care that it’s hurtful.
 THAT’s what I care about.
 Of course I care.
 I was disappointed and I felt betrayed.

 3. Admit how you feel.
 Admit that it hurts.

 This does not make you weak or pathetic, it makes your human.
 You are allowed to be hurt when people hurt you, especially when those people are friends or family.
 It does not matter if they think you are being sensitive or dramatic.
 Feel your feelings!!
 Of course it hurts!
 Sometimes, when I feel silly or guilty about what I feel or I try to rationalise it, I think to myself: “well of course it still hurts sometimes.
 These people are in my life and it sometimes pains me to think that we got on so well once, and now it’s gone south.”

 4. Come at it from a different angle